nickft/mipams-jpeg-systems/privsec/README.md

 ]
 ```

-Finally we shall see a similar example where we include access rules (which are referenced externally) along with the encryption method aes-256-cbc-iv.
+Additionally, we present a similar example where we include access rules (which are referenced externally) along with the encryption method aes-256-cbc-iv.

+The access rules information is assumed to be stored in the policy.xml file.
+An example structure of this file could be the following:

 ```
 [